Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 There had been more than a few dud ideas to come out of Sen Wa.
 Woefully misguided economic theories had plunged the Clans into war a few times, as had an equally naive social theory that ignored - or rather, tried to correct - basic Gaoian psychology.

-Nowadays, Sen Wa was important… but not as important as it had once been.
+Nowadays, Sen Wa was important... but not as important as it had once been.
 Still, after the War it had once again become central to the Gaoian sciences, and thus an appropriate destination for Nofl to discuss meddling with the genome of an entire species.

 He was, unfortunately, not remotely comfortable with the temperature.
 And despite their best efforts, the Gao were failing to properly accommodate him. *They* had built-in fur coats, after all.
 They couldn’t really feel how the air slid over a Corti’s bare skin like knives, not cutting but still sharp.